Obedient Steps of Faith – BT15: Faith requires certain works to grab the gift of salvation

-Yes, there is an ernon “work of faith” to ergo ‘do/work’ (a) and it must patiently-endure to the end for us to hear from Jesus “Well done, good and faithful servant – see Obedient Steps of Faith – BT16.
-You have been pistos faithful-trustworthy over a little; I will set you over much.
+There is many unbiblical church traditions about saving faith!
+There is in fact an ergon “work of faith” to ergo ‘do/work’ (a) and it must patiently-endure to the end for us to hear from Jesus “Well done, good and faithful servant.
+In previous BLOGS we’ve seen this need to ‘suffer long in patience” or to “patiently endure thru trials” coupled to trusting-relying-faith in order for us to have God’s promises, but also see Obedient Steps of Faith – BT16.
+Jesus continues: “You have been pistos faithful-trustworthy over a little; I will set you over much.
 Enter into the joy of your Master” (b).
-It’s built into the very definition of pistos faithfulness – see Obedient Steps of Faith – BT2.
+The work of enduring is built into the very definition of pistos faithfulness/trustworthiness that pistis often also refers to – see Obedient Steps of Faith – BT2.
 Let’s explore this more fully here! <Notes> a) 1 Thessalonians 1:3; 2 Thessalonians 1:11, b) Matthew 25:21, 23; cf. Matthew 24:45; Luke 19:17.

 We are also urged to excel in trusting-relying-faith (a), pursue trusting-relying-faith (b), be healthy or sound in trusting-relying-faith (c), and fight the good fight of trusting-relying-faith (d).
-But we are also called to steadfastly-endure in The-Trusting-Relying-Faith (e) as we will now further explore. <Notes> a) 2 Corinthians 8:7, 10:15, b) 1 Timothy 6:12; 2 Timothy 2:22, c) Titus 1:13, 2:2 d) 1 Timothy 6:12; 2 Timothy 4:7, e) Acts 11:23; Colossians 1:23; 1 Thessalonians 1:3; 2 Thessalonians 1:4; 1 Timothy 6:11; 2 Timothy 3:10; Titus 2:2; James 1:3; Hebrews 11:27, 12:1-2; Revelation 2:19, 13:10, 14:12.
+But we are also called to steadfastly-endure in The-Trusting-Relying-Faith (The Christian Faith) (e) as we will now further explore. <Notes> a) 2 Corinthians 8:7, 10:15, b) 1 Timothy 6:12; 2 Timothy 2:22, c) Titus 1:13, 2:2 d) 1 Timothy 6:12; 2 Timothy 4:7, e) Acts 11:23; Colossians 1:23; 1 Thessalonians 1:3; 2 Thessalonians 1:4; 1 Timothy 6:11; 2 Timothy 3:10; Titus 2:2; James 1:3; Hebrews 11:27, 12:1-2; Revelation 2:19, 13:10, 14:12.

-James questions whether trusting-relying-faith can even save you without some kind of ergon “doing/working” (a).
-In referring to Abraham’s willingness to sacrifice his son Isaac to obey God, James argues: “You see that [his] trusting-relying-faith was continually-repetitively (b) sunergeo working-together-to-partner with his works [of obeying God], kai and/thus trusting-relying-faith was made telos fulfilled-completed by his works” (c), and so “you see that a person is justified/made-declared righteous by works and/coupled absolutely-in-fact-NOT by trusting-relying-faith alone” (d).
-Notes> a) James 1:22, 2:14, 17-10, cf. Matthew 7:24-27; John 13:17, b) rare imperfect tense used, c) James 2:22, d) James 2:24, e) James 2:13, f) James 1:25, g) 1 Corinthians 9:21; Galatians 6:2.
+James doubts whether trusting-relying-faith can even save you without some kind of ergon “doing/working” (a).
+In referring to Abraham’s willingness to sacrifice his son Isaac to obey God, James argues: “You see that [his] trusting-relying-faith was continually-repetitively (b) sunergeo ‘working-together [like a symphony] to-partner’ with his ergon ‘doings/works’ [of obeying God], kai and/thus trusting-relying-faith was made telos fulfilled-completed by his ergon ‘doings/works’” (c), and so “you see that a person is justified/made-declared righteous by ergon ‘doings/works’ and/coupled absolutely-in-fact-NOT by trusting-relying-faith ALONE” (d).
+Notes> a) James 1:22, 2:14, 17-10, cf. Matthew 7:24-27; John 13:17, b) rare imperfect tense used, c) James 2:22, d) James 2:24.

-However, our “ergon (a) work of faith” while NOW “under the Law of faith” (b) can’t be anything like that of the heavy burden of the Law imposed by the Law-teachers (c).
+However, our “ergon (a) work of faith” while NOW “under the Law of faith” (b) can’t be anything like that of the heavy burden of the OT Law imposed by the Law-teachers (c).
 That’s why Christ’s invitation was unique from the other demanding, haughty rabbis: “Come to Me, all who toil and are heavily-burdened, and I will give you rest.
-Take My yoke upon you and/coupled learn [directly] from Me for I am gentle and/coupled lowly in heart, and you will find rest for you souls, for My yoke is easy-to-do and/coupled My burden is feather/cloud-light to carry” (d). <Notes> a) where we get our English words: ergo, ergonomics, ergometry, and ergotism, b) Romans 3:27; 1 Thessalonians 1:3; 2 Thessalonians 1:11, cf. John 3:16-18, 36, 40, 6:29, 20:31; 1 John 3:23, 5:10, 13; Acts 18:8, c) Matthew 23:4; Luke 11:46, d) Matthew 11:28-30.
+Take My yoke upon you and/coupled learn-the-essentials [directly] from Me for I am gentle and/coupled lowly in heart, and you will find rest for you souls, for My yoke is chrestos ‘custom-fit, tailor-made to be pleasantly-comfortable to be beneficial, productive’ and/coupled My burden [of commandments] is feather/cloud-light to carry” (d). <Notes> a) where we get our English words: ergo, ergonomics, ergometry, and ergotism, b) Romans 3:27; 1 Thessalonians 1:3; 2 Thessalonians 1:11, cf. John 3:16-18, 36, 40, 6:29, 20:31; 1 John 3:23, 5:10, 13; Acts 18:8, c) Matthew 23:4; Luke 11:46; 1 John 5:3, d) Matthew 11:28-30.

 We MUST ergo “do/work” by responding to the offered gift in order to receive salvation!
 Mark states: “Whoever has had trusting-relying-faith and/coupled has been water-baptized shall indeed be saved” (a).
 Jesus said “Have trusting-relying-faith in Me that I am in the Father and the Father is in Me, or at least have trusting-relying-faith on account of the [plural] ergon works/doings (b) themselves” (c), which many people did (d), because “the ergon works/doings that the Father has given me to accomplish, the very ergon works/doings that I am doing, bear witness about Me that the Father has sent Me” (e), with dire consequences for rejecting this (f). <Notes> a) Mark 16:16, b) context: signs & wonders Christ performed, c) John 14:11; cf. John 10:38; Matthew 11:4, d) John 2:23, 11:45, e) John 5:36; cf. John 10:25, f) John 15:24.